Blog · London · Guide to London’s Bridges: 9 Spots for Views and History

 More than just a way to cross the river, these bridges are tourist attractions in themselves and worth some time out to truly appreciate them.
 So on your next trip to London, put some bridges on your must-see list and view the city from a new perspective.

-You can start your London adventure with a London highlights walking tour that includes a river cruise.
+You can start your London adventure with a London in a day tour that includes a river cruise.
 A local expert will guide you around the best bits of London, like Buckingham Palace, and you’ll certainly get to see some of London’s best bridges along the way.